The Environment, Highways, and Transport Committee, comprising both elected Councillors and co-opted members, meets six times a year.

 8. Highway Garden Sites and flower beds

-- To oversee the maintenance of the Highway Garden Sites and other similar sites as agreed in the contract with Elmbridge Borough Council.
+- To oversee the maintenance of the Surrey County Council Highway Garden Sites by Claygate Parish Council’s contractor as detailed in Schedule 2 of the CPC/HGS Contractor Contract.

 - To assist and encourage the maintenance of village flowerbeds.

-- To ensure the effectiveness and value for money of services being provided by Elmbridge Borough Council and Surrey County Council in relation to any of the above.
+- To ensure the effectiveness and value for money of services being provided Claygate Parish Council’s contractor

 9. Vandalism, Graffiti, Litter and Pollution